Vikash-Bachhety/Amazon-UI-clone/README.md

 ## Demo

-You can check out a live demo of the website
+You can check out a live demo of the website here "https://amazon-replica-gamma.vercel.app/"

 ## Getting Started